rihal-om/rihal-codestacker/BE/README.md

    - **Admin**: Can do everything.
    - **Investigator**:
      - Create, update, and set cases as closed.
-     - Assign officers to a case.
+     - Assign only officers to a case with clearance level.
      - Perform CRUD operations on evidence, suspects, and victims related to the case.
      - Validate `reported_by_id` wherter the user is citizen or the admin/investigator
    - **Officer**:
      - View assigned cases.
-     - Update case progress/status.
+     - Update case progress/status (**pending, ongoing, closed**).
      - Upload evidence, suspects,witness, and victims.
      - Cannot edit or delete the items mentioned above.
    - **Citizen** (Public, does not require registration):